katjam/healthy-code-happy-people/presentation/SLIDES.md

 - not a computer scientist nor engineer - I just like using code to make stuff
 - not a mathematician nor a category theorist... don't need to know it to write reliable User Interfaces
 - I love javascript TICK
+- It would surprise my colleagues - running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices

 ---